-Do you agree or disagree with the following statement?
+30. Do you agree or disagree with the following statement?
 In order to solve the problems in the present and future, it is necessary to understand the past.
-(110928CN=100306CN=080301NA)

-Ten years have passed since we stepped into the 21th century.
-We cause many troubles and we need to resolve them.
+(110928CN=100306CN=080301NA) Ten years have passed since we stepped into the 21th century.
+We cause many trouble and we want to solve them.
 A saying goes that in older to solve the problems nowadays and in the future, it is necessary to understand the past.
 I totally agree with the opinion, we need to understand the past and to absorb experience form the past.

-There are a large number of painful lessons that our ancestors have bequeathed to us.
+There are a large number of painful lesson our ancestor have receive.
 They paid heavily to learn them.
-We should learn from their experiences and avoid doing what our ancestors dne wrongly.
+We should learn experience and avoid doing what our ancestors have done before.
 For instance, we face a serious trouble called soil erosion.
-Ancient Babylonian people also faced this problem.
+Ancient Babylon people also faced this problem.
 They cut a huge amount of trees and satisfied their needs like we do now.
 But they did nothing about the soil erosion.
 More and more soil land became desert.
 Finally, the desert destroyed their country and their people.
-We should learn lessons from their experience and avoid what happened that time.
+We should learn lessons from their experience and avoid what has happened that time.
 We should do something to stop soil erosion.

-On other hand, there are lots of positive aspects that we need to understand to make good for us.
-We Chinese have a good habit which our ancestors have taught us.
-We have a custom whereby we walk a lot.
+On other hand, there are lots of positive aspect we need to understand to make good for us.
+We Chinese have a good habit which our ancestor told us.
+We have a custom that we walk a lot.
 That means we Chinese all like to go to work on foot.
-We save much fossil fuel and reduce the carbon dioxide.
-This can help solve the energy shortage and make our environment clean.
+We just save much fossil fuel and reduce the carbon dioxide.
+This can solve the energy shortage and make our environment clean.
 It is useful to know and learn from the past, which can help a lot.

-Admittedly, some people say that it is useless today to understand the past because the times are changing and it is a waste of time.
+Admittedly, some people say that it is useless today to understand the past because the time is changing and it is a waste of time.
 However, I do not agree with that.
-Even if the time is different, some truth still remain.
+Even the time is different, some truth still remain.
 Newton found his mechanical law 300 years ago, but we still consider it as a truth.
-Our ancestors really gave us many priceless things.
+Our ancestors really give us many priceless things.

-Based on what I have discussed above, I can surely make a conclusion that we should study the past.
-The past can help a lot in solving the many problems that we face today.
-Our ancestors really gave us precious treasures that help us a lot.
-It is important to know the past and inherit that treasure.
+Based on what I have discussed above, I can surely make a conclusion that we should know the past.
+The past can help a lot in solving problems we face today.
+Our ancestor really gave us precious treasure that helps a lot.
+It is important to know the past and inherit the treasure.

-Do you agree or disagree with the following statement?
+31. Do you agree or disagree with the following statement?
 Young people today are less dependent on their parents than in the past.(111016CN=100925NA)